CarInsurance.com Insights

 - Comprehensive: This coverage extends to other types of damage that may occur to your car, including hail damage, theft, fire and vandalism.

-- Medical expenses: You may hear this referred to as “MedPay.”
+- Medical payments: You may hear this referred to as “MedPay.”
 It pays medical expenses if you or your passengers are injured in an accident.

 - Personal injury protection (PIP): A type of coverage that helps with other expenses resulting from an accident, such as rehabilitation costs or lost wages.